 - Break down what’s been said and apply it to the situation it refers to.

-- Analyse how that advice could have changed the outcome.
+- Analyze how that advice could have changed the outcome.

 - Ask questions based on how the feedback would have changed the initial situation.

-This step-by-step approach will help you not only avoid unnecessary confrontations but will unveil the real value of the feedback leading to relevant follow-up questions.
+This step-by-step approach will not only help you avoid unnecessary confrontations but will allow you to focus on the real value of the feedback and develop great follow up questions.

-Giving feedback is more of a minefield.
+Giving feedback can be a minefield.
 There’s the unknown variable of the other person.
 Their response is something out of your control so you have to avoid making this seem like a personal attack.